awelotta/ambiguous-ideographic-description-sequences/README.md

 - an IDC represents multiple shapes

 For example: ⿰亻具 = 俱 (U+4FF1) = 倶 (U+5036).
-In the font I'm using, 具 only appears in 倶 (U+5036).
+The character 具, which is being used as an IDC, has two different shapes: <span lang="zh">具</span> (China), <span lang="ja">具</span> (Japanese).
 I'm not interested in ambiguities caused by Unicode characters used as IDCs having variant shapes.

 - one language's variant of a character may be perfectly identical to another character

-Ex: ⿱竹㓣 = 劄 (U+5284) (Taiwan, Hong Kong, and Macau) = 箚 (U+7B9A).
-IDSs unambiguously describe the shape of the characters in this case, though the semantics are different.
+Ex: ⿱竹㓣 = <span lang="zh-TW">劄 (U+5284)</span> (Taiwan, Hong Kong, and Macau) = 箚 (U+7B9A).
+IDSs are sufficient in this case because they unambiguously describe the shape of the characters in this case, though the codepoints are different.

 - the IDS given in ids.txt is erroneous

-I think the IDS ⿰女⿺免生 for 嬎 (U+5B0E) and 嬔 (U+5B14) (Taiwan, Hong Kong) might be wrong in that 免 is not the same as 免 is distinct from 兔.
-Or I might have the wrong font.
-Not sure
+Ex: possibly ⿱竹衰 = 簑 (U+7C11) = 簔 (U+7C14).
+Wiktionary says that the decomposition is ⿱𥫗𮕩.
+I think the IDC is simply not encoded (in Unicode or CDP).

+Ex 2: possibly ⿱品山 喦 (U+55A6) = 嵒 (U+5D52).
+Perhaps the 喦 (U+55A6) would be better described as ⿻品山, similar to 坐 = ⿻土从.
+This new IDS would have no collision, though from the standpoint of using IDCs for automatic glyph rendering, the graphical meaning of ⿻ is very vague.

+These are the only two arguably erroneous IDSs in the CJK Unified Ideographs Unicode block.

 - I might want to ignore cross-language z-variants.

 If someone designs an input method for a specific language, and were using IDSs or a derived system, then some ambiguities could be disambiguated by the choice of language.
 OTOH, it seems that part of the motivation of using a graphical system is the ability to, e.g., use the same system for traditional and simplified characters.
 Also, some of the z-variants are obsolete.

-In `categorization-ambiguities-ids-cdp-uro.txt`, I have the contents of `ambiguities-ids-cdp-uro.tsv` but manually reorganized by whether it the ambiguity is like (土 vs. 士), is like (俱 vs. 倶), or is like (劄 (HT) vs. 箚).
-I'm only doing this based on appearance with (a Japanese font), and I'm not checking super thoroughly if the variants exist or not.
+In `categorization-ambiguities-ids-cdp-uro.txt`, I have the contents of `ambiguities-ids-cdp-uro.tsv` but manually reorganized by whether it the ambiguity is like (土 vs. 士), is like (俱 vs. 倶), or is like (<span lang="zh-TW">劄 (HT) vs. 箚).
+I likely made some errors.

-I was thinking that ambiguous IDSs might be useful information if someone were to design an input method or automated typeface design. idk
+I was thinking that ambiguous IDSs might be useful information if someone were to design an input method or automated typeface design.

+---

+todo: create ambiguities list in as a Markdown file with `lang` tags so that the variant is actually displayed.
+Write more about what kind of ambiguities are present, and think about disambiguating methods and test them.
+Clean up this `README`